 Welcome to amSynth.com.
 In addition to showcasing some of the performance capabilities of amSynth, a popular musical synthesizer for linux-based operating systems, this site also gives space to several other native linux softsynths as well.
-Below are links to different virtual synths, where you'll find a short description, as well as some audio examples and free sounds/soundbanks.
-Click the thumbnail on each synth's demo page to go to the respective developer's website.
+Below are links to different synthesizers, where you'll find a short description, as well as some audio examples and free sounds/soundbanks.
+The synth GUI thumbnail at the top of each demo page takes you to the respective developer's website.

-You can also find some of the demos here on my Soundcloud page HERE.
+You can also find demos on my Soundcloud page HERE.

 ||Alsa Modular Synth